How To Create an Online Community

 Use Other Networks as a Springboard

-You’re probably not going to take down Facebook.
-Or Twitter.
+You’re probably not going to take down Facebook and Twitter.
 I admire your gusto, David, but these Goliath’s have billions of dollars that you probably don’t have.
 So instead of slaying the giants, why not make them work for you?

 Unless you plan on running through the streets in a funny hat yelling your community’s URL (which may not be a bad idea.
 I will personally send a dollar to the first person to send me a video of them doing this) you’re going to need to find a place where people already go to tell them about your site.
 Where is everyone already hanging out?
 Facebook and Twitter.
 Make sure your community has a Facebook Fan Page and a Twitter account and start using these channels to reach people that wouldn’t normally hear about you.